Skip to main content

 Reconsidering “voluntary” in the Age of Big Data

 The AARP lawsuit’s influence extends into the broader ethical questions surrounding the collection and use of personal health data.
-In an era where data is a valuable commodity, wellness programs can be seen as a mechanism for employers to acquire vast amounts of information.
+In an era where data is a valuable commodity, wellness programs can be seen as a mechanism for employers to acquire vast amounts of employee health information.

 The incentive is the price paid for this data.
 The court’s decision forces a critical question ∞ At what price does the transaction become exploitative?
 The ruling suggests that the answer depends on the vulnerability of the person providing the data.